Table of Contents

 It is characterized by severe abdominal pain, vomiting, and fever.
 It can be diagnosed clinically by palpation and percussion.
 The patient will wince and guard the abdominal wall when it is tapped with a percussing finger or when the abdominal wall is gently depressed and then released.

 Emergency surgery to remove the infection and repair the viscera may be required as frequently antibiotics are unable to contain the infection.

 Following infection, injury or surgery, there is inflammation followed by healing of the peritoneum with fibrosis and scar formation.
 This leads to scar tissue connecting the visceral peritoneum of adjacent organs abnormally or formation of abnormal connections between the parietal and visceral layers of the peritoneum.

-Peritoneal adhesions can lead to pain, bowel obstruction and volvulus.
-The treatment is usually symptomatic but surgical division of adhesions may occasionally be necessary.
+Peritoneal adhesions can lead to pain, bowel obstruction, and volvulus.
+The treatment is usually symptomatic but the surgical division of adhesions may occasionally be necessary.

 Peritoneal dialysis (PD)

 In patients with chronic kidney disease, peritoneal dialysis is an alternative method to hemodialysis in order to remove impurities from the blood.

 In this method, the patient’s own peritoneum functions as a membrane through which various substances in the blood like glucose, electrolytes, urea, smaller molecules and other active osmotic particles can be exchanged.